mackenzie-norman/PCB-Climber/little-notebook.md

 - real genome rep
 - Scoring?
 - Actual algo still (the fun part with a GA is this is pretty easy)

+running into a problem of how to only allow valid moves, need to make sure a move
+- doesnt overlap
+- doesnt wrap around
+- is in bounds